-✔ An air source heat pump is £4,882 cheaper than a gas boiler over its lifetime
+✔ An air source heat pump can save you £2,827 over its lifetime

-✔ You can save £7,000 on installation costs with the Clean Heat Grant
+✔ You can save £5,000 on installation costs with the Boiler Upgrade Scheme

 ✔ Getting an air source heat pump can shrink your carbon footprint by 38%

-These machines can save you thousands of pounds, slash your carbon emissions, and cool and heat your home.
+One of these machines could save you thousands of pounds, slash your carbon emissions, and cool and heat your home.

 They’re also extremely considerate – they operate so quietly you’ll barely hear them, and they fit neatly on the outside of your home, instead of taking up room inside.